yutianw00/LunarLanderII/README.md

 ## 4. Files in this repository

 - README.md: this file.
 - reinforce.py: Python model building and training file.
+(Removed)
 - mypolicy.pth: the file contains the trained weights for the neural network.
 - lunarlander2.png: a picture used in this file for illustration purpose.